AugustoJRF/Planta-Ideal/README.md

 ## How it works?

 Fifteen species of ornamental plants are presented.
 At the bottom of the page, there are three possible cultivation conditions.
-After answering "yes" or "no" and clicking on "View plants," a modal opens with a selection of plants that will best adapt to the selected conditions.
+After answering "Yes" or "No" and clicking on "Check the plants", a modal opens with a selection of plants that will best adapt to the selected conditions.

 ## Technologies used